Rooster (song): Live performances

 Cantrell's father joined Alice in Chains during "Rooster" on stage for the October 19, 2007, show in Tulsa, at Cain's Ballroom.
 Alice in Chains performed an acoustic version of "Rooster" for its appearance on MTV Unplugged in 1996 and the song was included on the Unplugged live album and home video release.
 Live performances of the song can also be found on the "Heaven Beside You" single, the compilation album Nothing Safe: Best of the Box, and the live album Live.

 In the Primus DVD Animals Should Not Try to Act Like People, Alice in Chains are seen playing the song live, with Les Claypool joining the band on stage dressed in a chicken suit.
 Jerry Cantrell reacts by throwing a bottle at Claypool and chasing him off the stage.

 Jerry Cantrell often introduces his father on stage before playing the song at Alice in Chains' concerts.

+In other media

+"Rooster" is used as the entrance music for New York Yankees pitcher Carlos Rodón and Philadelphia Phillies star pitcher Zack Wheeler at Yankees and Phillies home games, respectively.
+It was also used by UFC fighter Tim Kennedy.